SQream/sqream_docs/third_party_tools/client_platforms/sas_viya.rst

     ::

 * To increase query performance, add filters before analyzing.
 Every modification you make while analyzing data queries the SQream database, sometimes several times.
-Adding filters to the datasource before exploring limits the amount of data analyze and increases query performance.
+Adding filters to the datasource before exploring limits the amount of data analyzed and increases query performance.

 Creating a Separate Service for SAS Viya
 ~~~~~~~~~~~~~~~~~~